 It’s like taking prescription medication.
 If you have high blood pressure, like me, skipping a few days is not an option.
 That is, unless I want to see sky-high numbers and risk getting into stroke territory.

 Look at activity – whether structured (a specific workout plan) or unstructured (shopping at the mall, gardening, running after your grandkids, etc.) – as medicine to keep you sane, fit and help you manage your weight.

 It’s easy to get comfortable and simply repeat the same workout day in and day out, for days, weeks, months and even years on end.
 Besides the risk of dying from boredom, your body adapts.
 It gets easier because your muscles become more efficient.

 That’s both good and bad news.
 Good news: It feels easier.
 Bad news: Your results come to a screeching halt.
 Add something new, increase the intensity in some way or otherwise change your approach every six to eight weeks to keep those results happening.

 Sometimes you do get out of your comfort zone.
 At first, it goes well.
 But you last for a couple of weeks and then decide it’s not working – just when you’re about to see some results.

 Whew!
 Dodged that bullet.
 Time to get back to your old habits.

 But therein lies the problem: Any changes you make must be ones you do for life if you want to keep those results for life.

 This does not mean you can’t ever treat yourself, have a glass or two of wine here and there or enjoy dessert.
 It just can’t be every day.
 Temporary changes result in temporary results.

-Do you see yourself in any of the above?
+Why do you think you don’t see results from your workouts?
 What steps will you take to get yourself off your plateau?
 Let’s chat and figure out the best ways to get you on some healthy exercise habits.